jimthompson5802/spark-docker-cluster/README.md

 # Stand-alone Spark Cluster Using Docker Containers

+Work documented in this repo was inspired by this [blog posting](https://medium.com/@marcovillarreal_40011/creating-a-spark-standalone-cluster-with-docker-and-docker-compose-ba9d743a157f).

 ## Overview

 This repo demonstrates how to run a stand-alone Spark cluster using Docker Containers and `docker-compose`.
 The work describe here was performed on a MacBook Pro (MacOS 10.14.4) and Docker for Mac (2.0.0.3).